jdossgollin/dotfiles/README.md

 * `install/install-brew-cask.sh` lists a bunch of applications to download; you will likely want different ones
 * `install/install-atom.sh` installs the Atom text editor and uses the `apm` package manager to install some packages.
 If you don't like Atom or want different packages, change this
 * `install/install-conda.sh` installs `miniconda3`, then installs some useful **R** and python packages to the base state
+* `install/install-npm.sh` installs `npm`, which I don't use much
+* `install/install-gem.sh` installs ruby gem, which I also don't use much, but some apps need

 Because I'm an indecisive person, I also use emacs, which is installed in `brew-cask` and has configurations in `emacs/init.d`.